danthegoodman1/cloudware/README.md

 # Cloudware
-Dynamically connecting device to WiFi, allocating it to Blynk, and then controlling LEDs with Blynk
+Dynamically connecting device to WiFi, allocating it to Blynk, and then controlling LEDs with Blynk (Update description)

 ## Features (To Do):
 - Music Reactive Lighting mode